janse180/dynamiccluster/deploy.md

         ...

-### OpenStack specific variables
+#### OpenStack specific variables

-Dynamic cluster uses Nova API to talk to OpenStack.
+Dynamic Cluster uses the Nova API to talk to OpenStack.

-Username of user's openstack account
+Username of user's OpenStack account

       username:

-Password of user's openstack account
+Password of user's OpenStack account

       password:

-Project (or tenant) of user's openstack account
+Project (or tenant) of user's OpenStack account

       project:

-Image UUID
+Image UUID for the virtual machine image to be used on the worker nodes

       image_uuid: